It is the second hour of the Rush Limbaugh Show on the last day of August, and an eventful August it has been.

 There's no one who wants to do nothing.

-Well, you're really for abortions, then, right?
+Well, you're really for abortions then, right?

 There is indeed a way for someone to be in favor of keeping that choice open for women and hope that no one avails themselves of it.

-It is possible to be literally pro-choice and hope that no one avails themselves uh that would be someone who is not literally pro-abortion.
+It is possible to be literally pro-choice and hope that no one avails themselves.

-That that character type does exist.
+That character type does exist.

-If you're intellectually honest, if you feel that people have a right to medical care, uh then you're saying that you're in favor of slavery, I guess, because all the people have to work to provide it should just work for nothing.
+If you're intellectually honest, if you feel that people have a right to medical care, then you're saying that you're in favor of slavery, I guess, because all the people who have to work to provide it should just work for nothing.

-Well, there there you go.
+Well, there you go.

-Uh and I wish I were making this up.
+And I wish I were making this up.

 It's kind of funny, both shameless and shameful at the same time.

-Uh that that's that's not what it is.
+That's not what it is.

 That's never been what it is.

-Now look, can I find people can I find a few people in America who just really hate the fact that we have a black president?
+Can I find a few people in America who just really hate the fact that we have a black president?

 Yeah, I can.